markpatton/pass-uber-interleaved/pass-core/README.md

 # Configuration

+The application is configured by its application.yaml which in turn references a number of environment variables.

 By default, pass-core-main, will run with an in memory database.
-In order to use Postgres, switch to the production profile and set environment variables as below.
+In order to use Postgres, switch to the production profile and set the database environment variables as below.
 Note that the system property javax.persistence.schema-generation.database.action can be used to automatically create database tables.

 Environment variables: